-Soccer season is kicking off!
-Many teams have already started their pre-season training but managing IBS and sports can be difficult.
 IBS symptoms can interfere with everyday life and for some, the thought of participating in sports after IBS diagnosis can be very scary.
-Stress it’s self can worsen IBS symptoms, however, exercise is a great tool for stress management and if playing team sports allows for building on those important social supports.
-In fact, The British Dietetic Association recommends regular exercise as part of IBS management.
+Stress itself can worsen IBS symptoms, however, exercise is a great tool for stress management and if playing team sports allows for building on those important social supports.
+In fact, the British Dietetic Association recommends regular exercise as part of IBS management.

 Here are 4 ways you can manage the symptoms, reduce that stress and enjoy playing the sports you love!

 Try to consume your main meals around 3-4 hours before participating in physical activity.
 This can help reduce feelings of bloating and allow time for your food to digest.
-Give this cucumber soba noodles in sweet ginger recipe a try for a great pre-workout meal.
+Give this cucumber soba noodles recipe a try for a great pre-workout meal.